 - A holistic view across content channels—ads, blogs, social, print

 One crossover skill that’s becoming increasingly important is a working knowledge of inclusive language.
-Learn more about it in this video (it’s focused on UX writers, but the concepts apply to both fields):

 Since UX writing is an emerging role in the world of UX, it’s still common for job ads to layer or combine these skills under a variety of writing-related job titles—UX writer, copywriter, content designer, copyeditor, and so on.

 But rest assured, if you’re looking to break into UX writing, it’s steadily becoming a more defined role as the demand for amazing, user-centric microcopy increases.

 Hopefully, we’ve put the differences between a UX writer and a copywriter more into perspective.
 These are two very different roles that operate in two different environments with very different goals—and that utilize a pretty vast array of skills on the way to accomplishing those goals!
 But as I’m sure you’ve noticed: there are many gray areas and crossover points.

 You might be someone interested in starting out in UX writing.
 Or perhaps you’re a copywriter looking to transition, or even just improve your copy game with UX methods.
 If so, allow me to offer a piece of closing advice to start the journey: Start learning about UX design and the design thinking process.
 If you’ve got a knack for words, you can specialize from there!

 For a full introduction to UX writing, check out this workshop recording: